rootmos/ldapy/README.md

 ```
 make install
 ```
-This will try to execute `python setup install --user` to install it for the current user.
+This will try to execute `python setup.py install --user` to install it for the current user.

 If there's missing dependencies (see the `requirements.txt` file), these can